elaletovic/events-to-graph/README.md

         reason: delivery.reason
     }
 ```
-If you want to see that displayed as a graph, try out this one below (to display results as a graph, returning data has to have `_from` and `_to` fields)
+If you want to see the former displayed as a graph, try out this one below (to display results as a graph, returning data has to have `_from` and `_to` fields)

 ```
 FOR v in not_delivered